-In other words, even if one succeeds to overcome the protection factor (“immune checkpoint blockade”) in the alkaline area, fundamental barriers are installed against the immune system.
-Therefore, immune therapy against cancer can only be partially successful.
+In other words, even if one succeeds to overcome the protection factor (“immune checkpoint blockade therapy”) in the alkaline area, fundamental barriers are installed against the immune system.
+Therefore, immune therapy against cancer can be only partially successful.
 Namely in so far, as the cancer cells proliferate and stay in alkaline interstitial environment.

 All rights reserved.
 No part of this text may be reproduced and/or published in any form by print, photo print, microfilm or any other means without the previous written permission from Prof.Dr.
 W. Kreutz